allolex/sirius/README.md

 One of the obvious advantages to mutt is that you can use any editor with it.

-I live in the UK and use vim, so you might want to have a look at your `$HOME/.mutt/editor.muttrc` and change the editor and the default spelling language.
+I live in the UK and use vim, but you may not, so you might want to have a look at `$HOME/.mutt/editor.muttrc` and change the editor and the default spelling language.

 ### Dependencies